Agenta-AI/agenta/README.md

 ## Contributing

-We warmly welcome contributions to Agenta Lab.
+We warmly welcome contributions to Agenta.
 Feel free to submit issues, fork the repository, and send pull requests.